istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

     link="https://ibmcloud-perf.istio.io/regpatrol/istio_regpatrol_readme_files/image004.png" alt="Acmeair microservices overview"
     >}}

-The following table shows the transactions that are driven by the Jmeter script during the regression test and the approximate distribution of the requests:
+The following table shows the transactions that are driven by the script during the regression test and the approximate distribution of the requests:

 {{< image width="100%" ratio="20%"
     link="https://ibmcloud-perf.istio.io/regpatrol/istio_regpatrol_readme_files/image006.png" alt="Acmeair request types and distribution"